REIQ coronavirus fast facts

 If you develop symptoms within 14 days of arriving back in Australia or within 14 days of last contact with a confirmed case, you should arrange to see your doctor for urgent assessment.

-You should telephone the surgery or hospital before you arrive and tell them your travel history or that you have been in contact with a confirmed case of coronavirus.
+You should telephone the surgery or hospital before you arrive and tell them your travel history or that you have been in contact with a confirmed case of COVID-19.
 You must remain isolated either in your home or a health care setting until public health authorities inform you it is safe for you to return to your usual activities.

 For further support and advice relating to your individual circumstances, REIQ members can contact our Property Management Support Service or our Agency Advice Service via phone on 1300 697 347.
 Not a member?
 Join online here.

-The REIQ recommends members to only consider the advice provided by government agencies and official health experts when considering and implementing any coronavirus-related workplace health and safety policies.
-In this toolkit, we will share best practice hygiene tips and answer frequently asked questions about the coronavirus.
+The REIQ recommends members to only consider the advice provided by government agencies and official health experts when considering and implementing any COVID-related workplace health and safety policies.
+In this toolkit, we will share best practice hygiene tips and answer frequently asked questions about COVID-19.
 The information in this guide is of a general nature only and is not a substitute for advice provided by a government agency or from a qualified medical professional and/or legal practitioner.
 Any references to third party products and services do not represent an endorsement of any kind from the REIQ and we recommend that you conduct your own inquiries to confirm their suitability to you and your compliance requirements.
 The information contained in this guide is based on advice from health authorities relevant at the time of writing and we recommend that agencies continue to monitor advice from Government on a regular basis given the fast evolving nature of this issue.